 - iDEAL QR codes can be scanned using the dedicated iDEAL app.
 The customer can select the issuer in the app and the payment flow is then transferred to the mobile banking app installed on the phone.

 - Bancontact QR codes can be scanned using the Bancontact app, Belgian mobile banking apps or the iPhone camera app directly.
-QR codes are currently in beta.
-If you want to use them, contact our support department.

 - Bank transfer